VietKhoaNguyen/Final-Project/README.md

 python main.py --seed 42 --n 100000
 ```

-Using the same configuration helps ensure that the generated datasets and results are consistent across runs.
+Using the same configuration ensures that the generated datasets and results are consistent across runs.

 ---